History of the New Jersey State Constitution: Initial Drafting

+New Jersey was located between the British garrison in New York City and the de facto rebel capital in Philadelphia.
+It thereby became the contested middle ground and consequently one of the chief military theaters of the Revolutionary War.
+Thus military concerns frequently intruded into daily life.

 New Jersey's first state constitution was adopted on October 31, 1776.
 The American Revolutionary War was underway and George Washington had recently been defeated in New York, putting New Jersey in imminent danger of invasion.
 With Patriot and Tory factions plotting and battling each other, New Jersey was a state at war and was nearly a state at civil war.
 Composed in a span of five days at the end of June and ratified just two days later on July 2, 1776, the first New Jersey State Constitution reflected the turbulence and uncertainty of the moment.
 Its primary objective was to provide a basic governmental framework and preempt New Jersey's fall into anarchy.
 And yet despite being conceived in a state of military emergency, this Constitution was durable enough to serve as the charter document for the State government for the next 68 years.